A View to a Kill: Release and reception

+Although its box office reception was excellent, the film's critical response was mostly negative.
 One of the most common criticisms was that Roger Moore was 57 at the time of filming—and that he had visibly aged in the two years that had passed since Octopussy.
 Washington Post critic Paul Attanasio said, "Moore isn't just long in the tooth—he's got tusks, and what looks like an eye job has given him the pie-eyed blankness of a zombie.
 He's not believable anymore in the action sequences, even less so in the romantic scenes—it's like watching women fall all over Gabby Hayes."
 Sean Connery declared that "Bond should be played by an actor 35, 33 years old.
 I'm too old.
 Roger's too old, too!"
 In a December 2007 interview, Roger Moore remarked, "I was only about four hundred years too old for the part."

 Moore also said that, at the time, A View to a Kill was his least favourite Bond film, and mentioned that he was mortified to find out that he was older than his female co-star's mother.
 He was quoted as saying, "I was horrified on the last Bond I did.
 Whole slews of sequences where Christopher Walken was machine-gunning hundreds of people.
 I said 'That wasn't Bond, those weren't Bond films.'
 It stopped being what they were all about.
 You didn't dwell on the blood and the brains spewing all over the place".

 Pauline Kael of The New Yorker said, "The James Bond series has had its bummers, but nothing before in the class of A View to a Kill.
 You go to a Bond picture expecting some style or, at least, some flash, some lift; you don't expect the dumb police-car crashes you get here.
 You do see some ingenious daredevil feats, but they're crowded together and, the way they're set up, they don't give you the irresponsible, giddy tingle you're hoping for."
 Kael also singled out the dispirited direction and the hopeless script.
 "Director John Glen stages the slaughter scenes so apathetically that the picture itself seems dissociated.
 (I don't think I've ever seen another movie in which race horses were mistreated and the director failed to work up any indignation.
 If Glen has any emotions about what he puts on the screen, he keeps them to himself.)"